Can I use blue lights on my car in Florida? South Florida Criminal Defense Attorney answers

 Florida Law - Florida Statute 316.2397 - expressly prohibits any vehicles, that are not police vehicles, from displaying blue lights.

 One exemption is for vehicles owned, operated or leased by the Department of Corrections or a county correctional agency which are allowed to display blue lights when responding to an emergency.
+This, of course, though is an agency that works closely with law enforcement and it's only allowed when responding to an emergency.

 This Florida statute additionally states that a person may not drive or any vehicle that displays red, red and white or blue light visible from “directly in front.”